AnGyeIn/HCI-Project-Meal-Consultant/README.md

 Then openning and closing your local server is same with above.

 ## Project scheme
-1. If you open your local server, "uploadedimages/" and "database/" directories will be created (it there weren't), as well as "database/stocks.json" which is empty file at first.
+1. If you open your local server first, there will be "database/meal_list.json", and "uploadedimages/" will be created (it there weren't) as well as "database/stocks.json" and "database/meal_record.json" which are empty file at first.
 2. "uploadedimages/" is the space for the images that users will upload whlie adding ingredients by images.
 The images name will be randomly assigned.
 3. "database/stocks.json" is the data of ingredients that user input.
 The structure is below.
 ```
 ./database/stocks.json

 {
-  "ingredient1 name: {
+  "ingredient1 name": {
     "limit_duration": Number,                         // Maximum days the ingredient can be maintained -ex) 20
     "date_list": [Date String, ...],                  // Array of the dates user bought each ingredient instance -ex) ["2021-05-28T00:00:00.0000", ...],
     "img": {